-Based on the evidence contained within the record, including the Agenda Report, and pursuant to Local Coastal Program Local Implementation Plan (LIP) Sections 13.7(B) and 13.9, the City Council makes the findings of fact below, and denies CDP No. 14-073 to construct a new 2,342-square foot, two-story, single-family residence, with a 483-square foot attached two-car garage, rooftop deck, swimming pool, spa and associated equipment, barbeque, outdoor fireplace, retaining walls, landscaping, hardscaping, grading, and installation of a new onsite wastewater treatment system, and denying VAR No. 18-002 for construction in excess of 18 feet in height, up to 43.25 feet for the single-family residence, and denying VAR No. 18-004 to allow the portions of the building in excess of 18 feet in height to exceed two-thirds the area below 18 feet in height.
+Based on the evidence contained within the record and pursuant to Local Coastal Program Local Implementation Plan (LIP) Sections 13.7(B) and 13.9, the City Council adopts the analysis in the agenda report, incorporated herein, the findings of fact below, and denies without prejudice CDP No. 14-072 to construct a new 2,342-square foot, two-story, single-family residence, with a 483-square foot attached two-car garage, rooftop deck, swimming pool, spa and associated equipment, barbeque, outdoor fireplace, retaining walls, landscaping, hardscaping, grading, and installation of a new onsite wastewater treatment system, and denying VAR No. 17-050 for construction in excess of 18 feet in height, up to 43.25 feet for the single-family residence, and denying VAR No. 18-001 to allow the portions of the building in excess of 18 feet in height.

-The Applicant/Appellant has failed to establish, much less by a preponderance of the evidence, that the project, as proposed, is consistent and satisfied with the applicable LCP and Malibu Municipal Code (MMC), codes, standards, goals, and policies.
+The Applicant/Appellant has failed to establish, much less by a preponderance of the evidence, the project, as proposed, is consistent with and satisfies the applicable LCP and Malibu Municipal Code (MMC), codes, standards, goals, and policies.
 Among other things, the proposed structure maximizes the TDSF allowable for the property, includes additional massing and development beyond the TDSF, includes unnecessary height beyond that required for fire department access, and is designed in a manner that negatively impacts visual resources in a highly visible location from neighboring properties.
 An alternative design that meaningfully reduces the height, size of the structure, bulk or visual impacts has not been submitted.
 A reduction in the height and size of the proposed structure would lessen visual impacts as well as bring the structure closer to conformance with the MMC and LCP.
 The Applicant/Appellant also did not propose alternatives such as constructing one residence across the three lots (only one garage would be required in such a proposal) or proposing three residences (which would reduce the bulk of the project due to setback requirements).